enkomio/sacara/ISA.md

 *Pushed Arguments*: **1**

 This directive will read data at the specified virtual address and will push the result on top of the stack.
+It is possible to specify the type of data to read.
 Find below some examples:

 ```
 .nread.b 0x00100000    // will read a byte from virtual address 0x00100000